 Fees are adjusted on an annual basis and these fees should only be used as a guide.
 Learn more about fees for vocational study.

 Defer your payment

-You may be eligible to apply for a VET studen loan, which can be used to defer payment of up to the full amount of your tuition fees.
+You may be eligible to apply for a VET Studen Loan, which can be used to defer payment of your tuition fees, up to the maximum loan amount for your program.

 More about fees and other costs

 Eligible vocational education students can apply for a Government subsidised place.

 For students enrolled in a Government subsidised place, this training is delivered with Victorian and Commonwealth Government funding.